Charles A. Prouty: Interstate Commerce Commission

 On December 14, 1896, President Grover Cleveland nominated Prouty to the ICC.
 Prouty was confirmed by the Senate on December 17, and was sworn in on December 21 to serve an unexpired term ending in 1901.
 President Theodore Roosevelt reappointed him in 1901 and in 1907.
-Prouty served a one-year term, elected by his fellow commissioners, as Chairman of the Commission from 1912-1913.
-While on the Commission, he urged Congress to increase regulation of railroad rates, and allow the Commission to value railroad property.
-When Congress finally passed the Valuation Act in 1913, Prouty resigned, effective in 1914, to become the Commission's first Director of Valuation.
+Prouty served a one-year term, elected by his fellow commissioners, as chairman of the commission from 1912 to 1913.
+While on the commission, he urged Congress to increase regulation of railroad rates, and allow the Commission to value railroad property.
+When Congress finally passed the Valuation Act in 1913, Prouty resigned, effective in 1914, to become the commission's first director of valuation.

 Prouty ran for Senator from Vermont in 1914, but lost to incumbent Republican Senator William P. Dillingham.
 Prouty had received the endorsement of the Prohibition and Progressive parties, while failing to win the Democratic nomination at the state Democratic convention.
 When Democratic nominee Charles D. Watson withdrew, the party's state committee substituted Prouty.
 In the general election, Prouty was defeated by about 7,000 votes.

 Later life

 In 1915, Prouty received the honorary degree of LL.D. from Dartmouth College.

 In 1918, Prouty became the United States Railroad Administration's director of the Division of Public Service and Accounting.

-On July 8, 1921 he died at his Newport home.
+On July 8, 1921, he died at his Newport home.
 He was buried at East Main Street Cemetery in Newport.